Updated: December 12, 2024

 The Best Neighborhoods to Buy Property in Porto

-Not only has Porto, Portugal, become an attractive investment option for investors and expats ready to start a new chapter of their lives in a vibrant city, but Porto also offers an incredible selection of property types and amenities in its neighborhoods.
+Not only has buying a house in Porto, Portugal, become an attractive investment option for expats ready to start a new chapter of their lives in a vibrant city, but Porto also offers an incredible selection of property types and amenities in its neighborhoods.

-Porto Portugal property for sale has become one of the most sought-after real estate markets in recent years and, along with the Algarve, has been mentioned in Knight Frank’s The Wealth Report 2023 as being one of the top ten fastest-growing locations to invest in luxury real estate.
+Porto Portugal property for sale has become one of the most sought-after real estate markets in recent years and, along with the Algarve (including buying property in Lagos, Portugal), has been mentioned in Knight Frank’s The Wealth Report 2023 as being one of the top ten fastest-growing locations to invest in luxury real estate.

-Look below to discover some of the best neighborhoods and areas to purchase property in or around Porto.
+Discover some of the best neighborhoods and areas to purchase properties in or around Porto.
 From the winding cobblestone streets in the center to Foz do Douro on the coast, there are an array of beautiful spots to consider.

 Foz do Douro